 Renée Wadleigh, Professor Emerita, began her tenure at the University of Illinois in 1991 and retired January 1, 2017.
 She had previously been a New York City-based dancer, choreographer, and teacher for nearly 30 years and danced with the Paul Taylor Dance Company, the companies of Dan Wagoner and Mel Wong among a number of others, and taught at the Taylor School.
+Renée studied for many years with Merce Cunningham and for many many! years with Viola Farber and ballet with Janet Panetta.
 She was faculty at Adelphi University and Cornell University, taught her own classes in NYC, and in guest positions throughout the US and abroad.
 While working in NYC Wadleigh received Choreographers Fellowship Grants from the National Endowment for the Arts in 1985, 1986, and 1988.

-In fall 2011 Wadleigh was invited to participate in The 2nd International Festival of Contemporary Dance in Quito, Ecuador.
+Among other invited residencies Wadleigh’s most recent was for 3 weeks to participate in The 2nd International Festival of Contemporary Dance in Quito, Ecuador.
 During her residency she created an evening length work for performance in the festival and delivered 3 public lectures on contemporary dance in the US.

-In June 2013 Seven Scenes of Wanting was invited to perform at the LaMaMa Moves Festival in NYC and in fall 2013 Wadleigh created an installation of dance works on video as part of the University of Illinois Krannert Art Museum’s month long OPENSTUDIO.
-The installation was called Day-Streams and featured the work of 52 world-class choreographers and 60 dance and performance works from Wadleigh’s collection.
+Wadleigh created an installation of dance works on video as part of the University of Illinois Krannert Art Museum’s month long OPENSTUDIO.
+The installation was called Day-Streams and featured the work of 52 world-class choreographers and 60 dance and performance works from Wadleigh’s Digital Library collection.
 Wadleigh delivered a 90 minute public lecture titled “The Intersection of Dance and the Visual Arts” as part of the KAM events.

 Wadleigh has served as juror selecting works for public screening at the Dance for Camera Festival at the University of Utah, and curated the Moving Image Festivals at the U of I and the Dance on Camera Film Festival held at the historic Art Theater in downtown Champaign.
 Wadleigh presented a paper, “Dance for the Camera in Academe”, at the Screendance Conference at the American Dance Festival.